What is Hazard Communication?

 Preventing Accidents and Injuries

-Clearly labeling hazardous materials helps prevent accidents from occurring in the first place while keeping everyone on the same page about how to handle these substances.
+Clearly labelling hazardous materials helps prevent accidents from occurring in the first place while keeping everyone on the same page about how to handle these substances.

 Proper training and hazard communication can also reduce the potential for worker errors or mistakes that lead to accidents or injuries.